Capturing Mother’s Day

-We love how most of her shots focus on and celebrate woman; her maternity shots in particular are outstanding and magical.
+We love how most of her shots focus on and celebrate woman; her maternity shots, in particular, are outstanding and magical.
 Jessica has such a great eye and evokes emotions through the stories in her imagery.
-She creates connections – not only with the subjects she photographs, but also with the viewer.
+Generally, she creates connections – not only with the subjects she photographs, but also with the viewer.

 It’s quite common for expectant mothers to feel anxious, insecure and often uncomfortable.
 Many will shy away from cameras because they look tired or feel unattractive, but Jessica knows how to gain the trust of her subjects, encourages them and presents the whole journey in the purest form and beauty – which all serves to enhance and build the subject’s confidence.

 She makes these women feel empowered and sexy, and this comes across in all her maternity photography.
 She also manages to convey the connection between mother and ‘bump’, a difficult task for any photographer.